New Media Production -- Fall '12

 artificial intelligence

-The final project will be uploaded to an online web server, as well as burned to a CD-ROM.
-Include all source materials, notes, sketches and documentation on the CD in a folder labeled "source."
+The final project will be uploaded to web.
+A zipped file of the project, and all source materials, notes, sketches and documentation in a folder labeled "source" should be emailed to the instructor.

 Details regarding this project will be discussed in class.